 The Best Apps To Get Stuff Done In 2017

 When we say apps, many will immediately think about their phones.
-And, yes, of course we will present you iOS and Android productivity apps.
-However, we will also include web apps, simply because many of us, nowadays, have to work at a computer.
+And, yes, of course, we will present you iOS and Android productivity apps.
+However, we will also include web apps, simply because of many of us, nowadays, have to work at a computer.
 And where could these productivity apps help us better than at work or when working for school?
 Exactly!

 The Notes App – Evernote

-Evernote is one of the best note taking apps out there.
+Evernote is one of the best note-taking apps out there.

 The notes can be formatted easily and images and other files can be attached to them as well as links.
 Furthermore, they can be assigned to different “notebooks” for different projects and provided with tags that can give a quick overview of, e.g., the categories or urgency of your notes.
 You can even set a reminder for your notes that notify you either on your phone, via e-mail or on your desktop.
-Notes as well as whole notebooks that are especially important can also be added to a separate shortcut menu, similar to a favorite list.
+Notes, as well as whole notebooks that are especially important, can also be added to a separate shortcut menu, similar to a favorite list.

 For group project or work purposes, it’s also very practical that you can share your notes and notebooks with other people.
 That way, a whole team can access the same notebook to distribute tasks, gather information in one place, and more!